About the Author

 The main route of infection between people is via droplets containing virus particles that have been coughed out or sneezed out.
 The best way to reduce this risk is to keep a distance from each other (at least 1.5 meters) and avoid contact.
 That is why people should stay at home when they have cold symptoms such as sneezing, sore throat, coughing or fever.
 But healthy people should also work from home as much as possible and avoid social contact with others, especially when someone falls into a risk group (the elderly and/or people with a chronic illness).

 There is a lot of discussion about the usefulness and necessity of face masks.
 When someone is infected, face masks could prevent the spread of droplets.
-Wearing a face mask yourself to avoid getting infected has less effect – depending on the type of face mask.
-Especially the paper face masks do not close properly and can allow virus particles to pass through.
-In addition, infection can also occur through the eyes.
-Even professional face masks can actually increase the risk of infection if they are not used properly.
-That is why in the Netherlands only medical personnel are advised to wear face masks for the time being.
+Wearing a face mask yourself to avoid becoming infected has less effect - depending on the type of face mask.
+Paper face masks in particular do not close properly and can let virus particles through.
+In addition, contamination can also occur through the eyes.
+Even professional face masks can actually increase the risk of contamination if they are not used properly.
+That is why in the Netherlands, only medical staff are currently advised to wear face masks.

 Washing hands with soap lowers the risk of contamination